 BRUSSELS CARD – WORTH IT OR NOT?

-The user-friendly 48-hour Brussels Card offers free access to almost all the museums, as well as discounted tourist attractions, restaurants, chocolate shops, walking tours, and much more.
+The user-friendly 48-hour Brussels Card offers free access to almost all the museums, as well as discounted tourist attractions, restaurants, chocolate shops (including one shop of Godiva – aka one of the best Belgian chocolate brands), walking tours, and much more.
 BUT should you get it?

 If you’re not changing anything on this itinerary, I don’t think you need to buy it.
 However, if you take some of the suggestions I added (in the ‘other things to do’ section of this post) and visit some more museums, you should definitely get a Brussels Card that will save you money and let you visit them for free.